EasyPost/examples/official/tools/build_doc_json_responses/README.md

 First, if you are regenerating response snippets, you will first need to delete the related cassette file(s) in `tests/cassettes`.
 If a cassette file already exists for a given snippet, it will not be overwritten and the generated response snippet will not be updated.

-Next, you will need to run the `make generate` command twice - it will fail the first time through.
-The first time will record the cassette, the second time it will save the snippet files.
-This is necessary because `vcrpy` doesn't save a cassette until the test function closes, though we call the standalone function inside the test function to capture the test name.
+Next, you will need to run the `make generate` command twice - it will fail the first time through; this is expected.

 ```bash
 # Run the following to save HTTP recordings